 1.4.1 Scheme operators shall work with their members to develop personal development plans which meet the requirements of the individual EA, outside of the two categories listed above.
 Schemes need to define the types of CPD which they believe are appropriate for their members, and the evidence needed to demonstrate that this CPD has been undertaken.
 Schemes shall require a minimum of 10 hours of CPD per year in this category.
-Where an assessor is accredited in more than one strand of the EPBR, they shall undertake an additional 5 hours CPD per year in this category for every additional strand, over and above the minimum 10 hours required.
+Where an assessor is accredited in more than one strand of the EPBR, they shall undertake a minimum of 10 hours CPD per year in this category plus an additional 5 hours CPD in this category for every additional strand.